zzli123/SWITCH/README.md

 ## Data
 Example datasets for tutorials can be downloaded from the following link: [Benchmark datasets for SWITCH](https://zenodo.org/records/15602076)
+Note: All data required to run the step-by-step tutorials is provided in this link.
+To facilitate processing of GEO-downloaded raw data, we provide dedicated scripts in the `preprocess` folder.

 ## Tutorials
 The step-by-step tutorials are included in the `Benchmark/SWITCH` folder to show how to use SWITCH.
 Running Tutorial 1 is expected to take around 10 minutes.